samuel-lucas6/draft-lucas-bkdf/draft-lucas-bkdf.md

 - SHA-256: `m=256 KiB, t=48`; `m=512 KiB, t=24`; `m=1 MiB, t=12`; `m=2 MiB, t=6`
 - SHA-512: `m=256 KiB, t=34`; `m=512 KiB, t=17`; `m=1 MiB, t=9`; `m=2 MiB, t=4`

-In all cases, it is RECOMMENDED to use a 128- or 256-bit `salt`.
+In all cases, it is RECOMMENDED to use a 128-bit `salt`.
 However, a 64-bit `salt` MAY be used if there are storage constraints.
 Regardless, the `salt` length SHOULD NOT vary in your protocol/application.
 See {{security-considerations}} for guidance on generating the `salt`.

 For password hashing, it is RECOMMENDED to use a `length` of 128 or 256 bits.
 For key derivation, it is RECOMMENDED to use a `length` of at least 128 bits.